Rustbusters/drone/README.md

 #### Simulation Controller to Ghost Drone

+> The following instructions are for the member that implements the Simulation Controller.

 The Simulation Controller is asked to:

 1. Implement a handler for the hunt packet.